GitCodings/Stack-BE1-IDM-Service-Starter/README.md

 ### RefreshToken
 A `refreshToken` is created by creating an instance of the `RefreshToken` class that is provided for you and having the `token` attribute be set to a random UUID (in string format).
 You can get a random UUID by using: `UUID.randomUUID()` and you can get the string formated UUID by calling the `toString()` function on the UUID.

+Remember this `refreshToken` must be stored in the `db` to be able to refrence later

 ### Path
 ```http